JeffNeff/wizswap-dex-frontend/CONTRIBUTING.md

-# Contributing to the Wakanda ecosystem
+# Contributing to the Wiz ecosystem

 Thanks for taking the time to contribute !